btoone/homebin/README.md

 A personal collection of `~/bin` scripts from the PeepCode "Advanced Command Line".
 To install clone the repo and then symlink the scripts into `~/bin`

 `ln -s ~/bin/homebin/* .`

+TODO: Create a rake task to link the files for you